 Also from the fortress, you can get a clear overhead view of Simena’s ancient Lycian necropolis.
 And that’s where you’ll want to head next.

 To get there, there’s no need to walk back down to the area with the shops.
-Simply return to the base of the castle and walk around to the other side, where you’ll then find a pathway.
+Simply return to the base of the castle and walk around to the other side where you’ll find a pathway.

 Before long, you’ll come face to face with some of Lycia’s trademark stone sarcophagi.
 The Lycians went all out with their burials and were primarily known for their rock-cut tombs modeled after temples and houses.

 But as evidenced at Simena and numerous neighboring cities, they also had a tradition of building impressive stone boxes.